Tourism Holdings: History

-As some of these businesses were sold midway through the thl 2009 financial year, they are referred to as discontinued operations.
+As some of these businesses were sold midway through the THL 2009 financial year, they are referred to as discontinued operations.

-2009 financial results

-On 26 August 2009, thl announced it had achieved a net profit of $2.9 million in the year ended 30 June.
-This was a substantial decline on the previous year when a $14.3 million profit had been achieved. thl noted that discontinued operations had made a small profit however continuing operations had made a loss.
+On 26 August 2009, THL announced it had achieved a net profit of $2.9 million in the year ended 30 June.
+This was a substantial decline on the previous year when a $14.3 million profit had been achieved.
+THL noted that discontinued operations had made a small profit however continuing operations had made a loss.

-2014 financial results

-On 25 August 2014, thl announced a successful turnaround in the company's profitability and outlook with 192% increase in Net Profit After Tax of $11.1 million and gross annual dividend of 11 cents in calendar year 2014.
+On 25 August 2014, THL announced a successful turnaround in the company's profitability and outlook with 192% increase in Net Profit After Tax of $11.1 million and gross annual dividend of 11 cents in calendar year 2014.
 A further 35% increase in forecast NPAT for FY15 of at least 15 million was also announced.

-New chief executive

-During the 2009 financial year, CEO Trevor Hall resigned from thl.
+During the 2009 financial year, CEO Trevor Hall resigned from THL.
 He was replaced by Grant Webster.

-2012 New Zealand rental business merger

-In September 2012, plans began to merge thl with two other major New Zealand campervan rental companies: United Vehicle Rentals and Kea Campervans.
+In September 2012, plans began to merge THL with two other major New Zealand campervan rental companies: United Vehicle Rentals and Kea Campervans.
 The proposed merger was a result of falling visitor numbers from key markets in Europe such as Germany, The Netherlands and the UK, as well as the strengthened New Zealand dollar making New Zealand a more expensive destination.
 Combining the three businesses would lower overall operating costs and make it the most “logical, strategic and best response to the challenging realities facing the New Zealand campervan market”.
-On 19 October 2012 this merger was approved at a special thl shareholders meeting, effective 1 November 2012.
+On 19 October 2012 this merger was approved at a special THL shareholders meeting, effective 1 November 2012.

-El Monte Rents acquisition

 In December 2016, it was reported that Tourism Holdings would acquire US-based recreational vehicle hire company, El Monte Rents, for $65.3 million.
 The deal will be funded through debt from existing lenders and 3.4 million shares in Tourism Holdings.
 The acquisition provides Tourism Holdings with the second-largest market share, behind Cruise America, in the US recreational vehicle rental market with 28; whilst Cruise America holds 52%.
 The New Zealand Herald noted that the acquisition provided Tourism Holdings with the perfect opportunity to remodel its US operations to resemble its New Zealand and Australian Businesses.